cfdrake/cfdrake/README.md

 I'm trying to use Codeberg (community-run) and SourceHut (truly open source) more often.

-Watch these pages out for my newer work:
+Watch out on these pages for my newer work:

 - https://codeberg.org/cfdrake
 - https://sr.ht/~cfdrake